COSSAS/nedagen/README.md

 This project welcomes contributions of all types.
 Helping with expanding the attack scenarios, improving the network architecture, writing documentation, finding bugs and more, everyone can help.

 ## Code of Conduct
 Every contribution will be checked before being released.
-All attacks must be specified with the corresponding MITRE ATT&CK techniques
+All attacks must be specified with the corresponding [MITRE ATT&CK techniques](https://attack.mitre.org/techniques/enterprise/).
+The full code of conduct can be found at [COSSAS](https://gitlab.com/cossas/home/-/blob/main/CODE_OF_CONDUCT.md).

 ## Contact
 Dennis van Wijk - denvanwijk@gmail.com \